How to Keep Snakes Away from Your Yard and House

 It’s best to stick to repellents designed specifically for snakes.
 Even with snake repellents, be sure to follow the directions exactly!
 A good one to try is Ortho Snake B Gon.
 Sprinkle it around your property every 30 days to keep snakes out of your yard and house.
 It’s made from essential oils and marketed as an ecologically-friendly option that will not harm humans, pets or plants.

-To keep snakes out of your basement or crawl space, seal those damp, cool entry points!
-Here’s what you need to know about using door sweeps and weather stripping to seal off gaps under your doors.
+To keep snakes out of your basement or crawl space, seal those damp, cool entry points by using door sweeps and weather stripping to seal off gaps under your doors.

 How to Keep a Snake Out of Your Yard